dotnet/spark/docs/building/ubuntu-instructions.md

 If you already have all the pre-requisites, skip to the [build](ubuntu-instructions.md#building) steps below.

+The default instructions use Spark 3.5.3 and JDK 8.
+To build and run Spark 4.0.0–4.0.4, also install JDK 17 and a Scala 2.13 Spark 4.0 distribution.
+Keep both JDKs when building the Spark 3 and Spark 4 bridges together; see the [Spark 4 setup and scope](../migration-guide.md#trying-spark-40-from-source-or-a-candidate-package).

   1. Download and install **[.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)** - installing the SDK will add the `dotnet` toolchain to your path.
   2. Install **[OpenJDK 8](https://openjdk.java.net/install/)**
      - You can use the following command: